jmooring/hugo-testing/README.md

 Details: <https://discourse.gohugo.io/t/42688>

-Description: How to show images, placed in /assets in partials @@DESCRIPTION@@ is it possible to resize/convert them there?
+Description: How to show images, placed in /assets in partials and is it possible to resize/convert them there?

 ## Instructions